deathbeds/pidgy/readme.md

     import readme
 ```

-    The rites extension is already loaded.
-To reload it, use:
+    The rites module is not an IPython extension.
-      %reload_ext rites
     foo is 42
     0
     1
     2
     [NbConvertApp] Converting notebook readme.ipynb to markdown
+    [NbConvertApp] Support files will be in readme_files/
+    [NbConvertApp] Making directory readme_files
-    [NbConvertApp] Writing 4172 bytes to readme.md
+    [NbConvertApp] Writing 3825 bytes to readme.md